MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-administration.md

 ## Administration as an internal administrator

-Internal administrators are the system administrators, IT professionals, or superusers of the customer's company.
+Internal administrators are the system administrators, IT professionals, or superusers of the customer's company, who are assigned the **Global admin** role in the Office 365 admin center.
+For more information, see [About admin roles](/office365/admin/add-users/about-admin-roles) in the Office 365 admin content.

 As the internal administrator, you can add users, grant permissions, set up integration to other products, and many other tasks right there in [!INCLUDE [prodshort](../developer/includes/prodshort.md)].
 For more information, see [Administration](/dynamics365/business-central/admin-setup-and-administration) in the business functionality content for [!INCLUDE [prodshort](../developer/includes/prodshort.md)].